hijackit/jump-js/readme.md

 - iced platforms
 - reach the top to go to the next level
 - the highest the level, the more iced platforms
+- lava platforms (not deadly yet)

 ![screenshot](./jump-js.gif)

 [Live demo!](https://hijackit.github.io/jump-js/)

 ## Ideas
-A few ideas for next iterations:
+Ideas for next iterations:
-- create a goal (eg. reach the top of the screen -> goto next level)
-- display the current level
-- "sprint" with double tap (e.g. pressing the right button 2 times)
+- deadly lava platforms
+- moving platforms
+- falling rocks
+- moving enemies on platforms
-- shooting
+- shoot at enemies